 - What is the opportunity cost of utilizing the dollars to fund the account early?

 - At what point is the time value of the investment less than the future tax benefits?

 Saving for College?
 We’ve Got a Team Ready to Help You

 Each persons’ situation is unique.
 Brighton Jones is here and ready to help individuals and families think through these questions and more.
-Schedule a consultation today with a Brighton Jones financial advisor to better understand the full costs and benefits of the Oregon 529 plan so you can leverage your options and take advantage of tax opportunities.
+Schedule time with our team to better understand the full costs and benefits of the Oregon 529 plan so you can leverage your options and take advantage of tax opportunities.

 Karen Harris, CFP® serves as an advisor at Brighton Jones.